Hugh O'Neill, Earl of Tyrone: Siobhán O'Donnell

 Hugh married Siobhán O'Donnell (died January 1591) in June 1574, beginning his enduring alliance with the O'Donnells of Tyrconnell.
 In February 1579, Tyrone briefly repudiated his marriage to Siobhán—who had not yet born him a male heir—and prepared to marry one of Turlough's daughters in the hope of becoming Turlough's tanist.
-Hugh was convinced by a government commission to end the engagement and wait out for the aging Turlough's natural death.
-This episode apparently convinced Hugh that his "fate was tied to that of O'Donnell", though it is possible that his reconciliation with Siobhán was a calculated move to keep in the government's favour.
+Hugh was convinced to end the engagement by a government commission.
+This episode apparently convinced Hugh that his "fate was tied to that of O'Donnell", though it is possible his reconciliation with Siobhán was a calculated move to keep in the government's favour.

 They had two sons and multiple daughters: